DEVOTIONALS

 Have you ever thought about how much more you would enjoy living

-We are told that everyone should establish goals for themselves.
+that everyone should establish goals for themselves.
+Some psychiatrists

-Some psychiatrists claim that setting goals is good for our overall mental health.
+claim that setting goals is good for our overall mental health…and you

-mode and we start finding fault with ourselves and the things around us.
+idle mode and we start finding fault with ourselves and the things or people

-We discover that we are not living in ideal circumstances
+around us.
+We face the reality that we are not living in ideal circumstances

-and it creates a restlessness in us that results in frustration and possibly depression.
+and it can create a restlessness in us that leads to frustration and possibly

-Most of us either consciously or subconsciously set short term goals,
+Most of us either consciously or subconsciously set short-term goals, but

 When Paul had his encounter with the Lord, his entire life changed.